githubsheng/Reinventing-VueJS/README.md

 Before we start any implementation, we need to make a few concepts clear here first, to make further discussions a little bit easier:

 If a component uses a `options.data` property for rendering, we say that this component “depends on” this property.
 And this property is a “dependency” of the component, this component is a “depending component”, or “subscriber” of this property.
 When this dependency changes, our component needs to be re-rendered.
 We say this component needs “update”.
-Do not confuse this "update" with `SV.prototype.update`.
-The latter is the method we use to update DOM tree

 Consider the following component, property `title`, `author` and `content` are used for rendering, they are this component’s dependencies.
 And we need to update this component if any of them changes.
 On the other hand, `bookId` and `authorId` are not used for rendering, and if they change, we do not need to update the component again.
 Therefore, `bookId` and `authorId` are not dependencies of this component.